rsheldiii/KeyV2/README.md

 #### OpenSCAD Proper

-To run this project, you will need openSCAD. you can download it here: http://www.openscad.org/downloads.html.
+First, you'll need OpenSCAD: http://www.openscad.org/downloads.html.
 I highly recommend installing the development snapshot, as they are much further along than the current stable release (as of writing, 2015.03-3).
-However, this library has been tested down to 2015.03-3 and works well.

-After you have openSCAD installed, you need to download the code and run it. running `git clone https://github.com/rsheldiii/openSCAD-projects.git` or downloading [this zip](https://github.com/rsheldiii/openSCAD-projects/archive/master.zip) and extracting the code should do it.
+After you have openSCAD installed, you need to download the code and run it. running `git clone https://github.com/rsheldiii/openSCAD-projects.git` if you have git, or downloading [this zip](https://github.com/rsheldiii/openSCAD-projects/archive/master.zip) and extracting the code should do it.
 Then all you need to do is open `keys.scad` with openSCAD and you are set!
+It is possible to edit this project with an external editor by checking off Design => Automatic Reload and Preview in OpenSCAD.

-All examples below assume you are running the library this way.
+All examples below assume you are running the library on your computer with OpenSCAD.

 ## Let's Go!
-I wanna make a keycap!
+I wanna make a custom keycap!

 At the highest level this library supports Cherry and Alps switches, and has pre-defined key profiles for SA, DSA, DCS, G20 and (some form of) OEM keycaps. `keys.scad` is meant as an entry point for everything but the most technical use.
 Pre-programmed key profiles can be found at the `key_profiles` directory.